 Before we talk about Switch, I have to get through the boring part of explaining who I am and where I come from.
 It matters because I'm not your average lifestyle blogger or a tech reviewer.

 Until 1990s, the history of gaming in my country involved mostly 8-bit and 16-bit minicomputers like Atari XE, Commodore 64 or Amiga.
-Nintendo decided that our market, as well as a few other in Europe, was not worth gracing with their official presence.
+Nintendo decided that our market, as well as a few others in Eastern / Central Europe, was not worth gracing with their official presence.
 As a result, if anyone in my area in the 1990s had a Game Boy, original NES or SNES, they belonged to an elite club.

 We were familiar with a significant chunk of Nintendo's portfolio thanks to Pegasus console and dozens of unlicensed cartridges that could be sold legally due to faulty copyright law.